Ukraine is united in its resistance – and you can help us!

 So how do you create a successful outsourcing partnership?

 Treat an outsourcing partnership as a long-term investment.
-Be proactive at the early stages of the engagement process — share the essential project information, discuss your current priorities and long-term plans.
-Then assess your internal processes and tweak them to accommodate the new partner.
+Be proactive at the early stages of the engagement process — share the essential project information and discuss your current priorities and long-term plans.
+Then, assess your internal processes and tweak them to accommodate the new partner.
 Decide on the scope of responsibilities on both ends, set KPIs, and always find extra time for communication and re-alignment.

-That’s the short general approach.
-Below are several more specific partnership management strategies our company and our clients have found to work well.
+That’s the short, general approach.
+Below are several partnership management strategies our company and clients have found to work well.

 outsourcing-partnership-management